Arlen22/TiddlyServer/README.md

     "backupDirectory": ""
 }
 ```

-If not specified, backupDirectory, username and password are not set, and types, host and port are set to the values above.
-Tree must be specified.
+These are the default values, except for `tree`, which has no default value and must be specified in settings.json.

 All relative folder paths in settings.json are resolved relative to the settings.json file itself.

 Tree is an object and its children may be either object or string.
 If a child value is a string, it refers to a path that will be loaded for that alias.
 If it is an object, it is a sub tree.

-So `/alias2/alias2child/` would end up serving the folder named "relative folder path" next to the settings.json file, and `/alias` will load an absolute path on the file system.
+So `/alias2/alias2child/` would end up serving the folder named "folder relative to settings file" next to the settings.json file, and `/alias` will load an absolute path on the file system.

 There are a few aliases which cannot be used directly under tree as they are reserved for other things on the server.
 Currently they are `favicon.ico`, `directory.css`, `icons`, and `admin`.
 If tree contains any of these they will simply be ignored.
 This only applies to the top level tree, not to sub trees.